Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create a `ZIP` file with the source code and all dependent libraries.
 - [ ] Create a `ZIP` file with the source code and a script that installs the dependent libraries at runtime.
 - [ ] Create a `ZIP` file with the source code.
-Stage the dependent libraries on an Amazon S3 bucket indicated by the Lambda environment variable LD_LIBRARY_PATH.
+Stage the dependent libraries on an Amazon S3 bucket indicated by the Lambda environment variable `LD_LIBRARY_PATH`.
 - [ ] Create a `ZIP` file with the source code and a buildspec.yaml file that installs the dependent libraries on AWS Lambda.

 **[⬆ Back to Top](#table-of-contents)**